ferdiebergado/koa-api/README.md

    yarn start
    ```

-3) Use a REST client to play with the api on http://localhost:3000.
+3) Use a REST client to play with the api at http://localhost:3000.

    ```bash
    curl http://localhost:3000